diem/website/website/blog/2019-12-10-about-the-cla-process.md

 ![](https://libra.org/en-US/wp-content/uploads/sites/23/2019/12/CLA-blog-image-4.png)

 As in any open source project, a CLA qualifies contributions for review, but submissions are not guaranteed to be accepted by the maintainers.
 Code review and code acceptance are managed by project maintainers.
-Review the[Contribution Guide](https://developers.libra.org/docs/community/contributing) and [Coding Guidelines](https://developers.libra.org/docs/community/coding-guidelines) prior to submitting your changes.
+Review the [Contribution Guide](https://developers.libra.org/docs/community/contributing) and [Coding Guidelines](https://developers.libra.org/docs/community/coding-guidelines) prior to submitting your changes.

 ## Checking the status of your CLA